servirtium/README/starting-a-new-impl-step-8.md

 ### 8.1 Recorder: Mutation of Caller Request

-As a man-in-the-middle, Servirtium will receive GETs, POSTs and more with localhost:61417 and http://localhost:61417 in the headers and bodies of REQUESTS.
+As middleware, Servirtium will receive GETs, POSTs and more with localhost:61417 and http://localhost:61417 in the headers and bodies of REQUESTS.
 The read web-API (http://climatedataapi.worldbank.org - port 80) can't have "localhost" going up to it at all.

 Thus: